-I approached the piano as an adult beginner interested in learning to play jazz, which eventually led me to wonder how jazz pianists can improvise in terms of a music notation that seemed to me to be misleadingly complex for the piano.\(^1\) I thought improvisation must tap into deeper musical structures that are obscured by this notation.
-Music notation has stood the test of time and is here to stay for piano music, even if for no more reason than the huge legacy of piano music written in it.
-But the piano has also stood the test of time without needing variable-pitch piano keys to play notes exactly as specified by the sharps and flats of music notation.
-Sharps and flats plus the different conventions for positioning notes on lines and spaces of treble and bass clefs are "clothes" that obscure the simplicity of the relationship between between what the eye sees on the keyboard and what the ear hears.
+I approached the piano as an adult beginner interested in learning to play jazz, which eventually led me to wonder how jazz pianists can improvise in terms of a music notation that seemed to me to be misleadingly complex for the piano.
+I thought improvisation must tap into deeper musical structures that are obscured by this notation.
+Music notation has stood the test of time, but the piano has also stood the test of time without needing variable-pitch piano keys to play notes exactly as specified by the sharps and flats of music notation.
+Music notation acts as "clothes" that obscure the simplicity of the relationship between what the eye sees on the keyboard and what the ear hears.
 In the words of the fairy tale, "the emperor has no clothes."
+Full music notation may be required for composition or professional performance of composed pieces but the resulting written music is so full of detail that edifying deep structure is obscured for all but experts.

 The piano is not just for experts, but the conventional approach to teaching and learning it tends to make it so.
-Understanding music notation is expected to emerge by osmosis from the same extensive practicing that develops "chops."
+Understanding music notation is expected to emerge from the same extensive practicing that develops "chops."
 Thousands of hours at the keyboard are required to master innumerable details across a range of exercises and pieces before understanding deeper structures becomes possible.
 I wondered if this could be reversed by identifying deeper structures that are more directly related to the keyboard.

-I was encouraged to think this might be possible by the simplicity of the way people with musical ears recognize and remember melodies, in terms of skeleton melody lines consisting of sequences of pitch intervals going up and down from a starting pitch, independent of the actual starting pitch, of durations of notes and rests, of rhythm, and of music notation.
+I was encouraged to think this might be possible by the simplicity of the way people with musical ears recognize and remember melodies.
+They do so in terms of skeleton melody lines consisting of sequences of pitch intervals going up and down from a starting pitch, independent of the actual starting pitch, of durations of notes and rests, of rhythm, and of music notation.
 Skeleton melody lines are directly playable on the piano because pitch intervals on the piano are measured in half tones, the pitch intervals played by adjacent piano keys.

 Bear with me while I summarize some simple facts that follow from this, to set the stage.
 A skeleton melody line of tonal music establishes a particular piano key as a home tonic (usually the note on which the melody line comes to rest at the end).
 This in turn establishes a 12-half-tone home octave as the source of the tonic scales that supply the melody notes.
 Melody notes that go outside an established home octave go to piano keys in a stack of home octaves that look the same and are harmonically equivalent.
 The piano provides twelve stacks of overlapping home octaves, offset by half tones, in which all the piano keys in the overlapped parts are shared, which means all the half tones are shared.
-This enables changes to secondary tonics to be understood in terms of the home octave.
-Everything about the intervals of a piece of tonal music may be understood in terms of a single conceptual home octave determined by a symbolic home tonic that may be assigned to any piano key.
+This enables everything about the intervals of a piece of tonal music to be understood in terms of a single conceptual home octave determined by a symbolic home tonic that may be assigned to any piano key.